TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

    Raised when the user hits the interrupt key (normally :kbd:`Control-C` or :kbd:`Delete`).
 During execution, a check for interrupts is made regularly.
-The exception inherits from :exc:`BaseException` so as to not be accidentally caught by code that catches :exc:`Exception` and thus prevent the interpreter from exiting.
+The exception inherits kutoka :exc:`BaseException` so as to not be accidentally caught by code that catches :exc:`Exception` and thus prevent the interpreter kutoka exiting.

 .. exception:: MemoryError